glasswall-sre/victoria/README.md

         self.greeting = greeting
 ```

+Note: you can use any field name inside your plugin schema except `victoria_config`,
+as this is reserved for storing the core Victoria config in Plugin configs.

 And now modify the definition of your `Plugin` object to include the schema:
 ```python
 plugin = Plugin(name="hello", cli=hello, config_schema=HelloConfigSchema())